 In his book, Vehicles, Valentino Braitenberg employs the visual language of engineering to explain cognitive functions.
 "This is an exercise is fictional science, or science fiction, if you like that better.
 Not for amusement: science fiction in the service of science.
-Or just science, if you agree that fiction is part of it, always was, and always will be as long as our brains are only minuscule fragments of the universe, much too small to hold all the facts of the world but not too idle to speculate about them."[Braitenberg, 1984] In this spirit Braitenburg proceeds to describe a series of mechanical constructions that eloquently demonstrate structures of the brain.
+Or just science, if you agree that fiction is part of it, always was, and always will be as long as our brains are only minuscule fragments of the universe, much too small to hold all the facts of the world but not too idle to speculate about them."
+[Braitenberg, 1984] In this spirit Braitenburg proceeds to describe a series of mechanical constructions that eloquently demonstrate structures of the brain.

-Figure 23: Braitenburg Vehicle 1
+Figure 2.32: Braitenburg Vehicle 1

-His first vehicle, the simplest, has one sensor and one motor (Figure ).
+His first vehicle, the simplest, has one sensor and one motor (Figure 2.32).
 The more of the thing the sensor is tuned to accept, the faster the motor turns.
 This vehicle is quite stupid, since it can't turn outside of external disturbances, but even still one may still think it alive since one seldom sees nonliving matter behave as this vehicle does.

-Figure 24: Braitenberg Vehicle 2, with two motors and two sensors
+Figure 2.33: Braitenberg Vehicle 2, with two motors and two sensors

-Figure 25: Vehicles 2a and 2b in the vicinity of a source
+Figure 2.34: Vehicles 2a and 2b in the vicinity of a source

-The second vehicle employs two motors and two sensors (Figure ), essentially two of the first vehicle strapped together.
+The second vehicle employs two motors and two sensors (Figure 2.33), essentially two of the first vehicle strapped together.
 As before, the more the sensors are affected, the faster the motors go.
 Note the subtle differences in wiring between the two versions of this vehicle.
-Figure shows the dramatic effect these two wiring configurations have when given two vehicles whose sensors are tuned to respond to light intensity.
+Figure 2.34 shows the dramatic effect these two wiring configurations have when given two vehicles whose sensors are tuned to respond to light intensity.
 Vehicle (a) turns away from a light source.
 Vehicle (b) turns towards it, not unlike a fly to a light bulb.
 "Decussation" is a bunch of nerve fibers linking sensors on one side of our body to the half of the brain on the opposite side.
 Scientists have long puzzled as to why the optic nerves cross to the opposite side of the vertebrate brain.

 Later vehicles introduce threshold control, evolution, abstraction/generalization, vision, shape recognition, and memory.
 All the while, Braitenburg is far less concerned with the actual construction of the vehicles than he is with the motivation behind the construction.
 With such simple, elegant examples Braitenburg is able to propose possible answers to questions that have confounded brain scholars for decades.
 We cannot hope that our document will have the same effect on computer-human understanding.
 We can, however, emulate Braitenburg's methodology of construction as theory.
+In 1988, Paul Haeberli introduced Con-Man.
+ConMan is a visual programming language for interactive graphics.
+About ConMan, Haeberli says, "We want to use the facilities of the modern interactive medium more effectively to give the user more expressive power and freedom to construct and modify applications in a flexible way.
+Why isn't application development more like making a bacon, lettuce, and tomato, cucumber, salami, avocado, Jell-O, and sushi sandwich?
+Can't we use the interactive medium itself to help us?"
+[Haeberli, 1988] ConMan uses a data flow metaphor.
+A user builds applications by interconnecting components in a directed graph on the screen.
+In this project, Haeberli makes a dramatic statement away from the myth of the monolithic, self-contained application and towards flexible, open-ended systems of intercommunicating parts.